-Hezy Shuhendler Sensei holds a 1st degree black belt (Shodan), a Jokyu in Ki Development and has been training since 2001.
+Hezy Shuhendler Sensei holds a 2nd degree black belt (Nidan), a Shoden in Ki Development and has been training since 2001.

 Hezy was introduced to Aikido by a friend who in addition to demonstrating some techniques, also followed with a brief discussion about the philosophy and principals of Aikido.
 He had realized and found out that the dynamic flow of Aikido motion coexists in a harmony with the principle of non-dissent and was hooked…he also still remembers the feeling of this Nikyo technique.
 A short time later, after moving to Seattle, he joined the dojo.

 “Whether working as a CPA in a fast pace environment and often navigating between deadlines or spending time with family and friends, learning and applying Aikido and Ki principals in daily life is an enjoyable life-long experience”.

 Grigsby Sensei holds a 6th degree black belt ('rokudan') in Ki-Aikido, a Joden in Ki Development, and is a certified Assistant Ki Lecturer.

 Grigsby sensei began her aikido training in 1988 at the Headquarters dojo in Tokyo, where she trained for 5 years under the top instructors in Ki Society, including Tohei Sensei.
 The focus of her training was in the Aikido Gakuin, a special two-year aikido school that offered an intensive program to foreigners.
 She completed the program and trained an additional year as a ‘graduate’ student.